What is a cookie banner?

 A DSGVO compliant cookie banner allows visitors to your website to decide which cookies and scripts may be set, CCM19 is such a cookie banner and offers you the technical security that this function is also guaranteed.

-In addition to the existential cookies, which serve to display the website properly, there are also functional and analytical cookies, which are intended to help the website operator to better tailor its offer to the user and generate more customers or interested parties.
-The operator of the site is naturally responsible for the DSGVO-compliant design of the cookie consent banner.
+In addition to the existential cookies, which are used to display the website properly, there are also functional and analytical cookies, which are intended to help the website operator to better tailor its offer to the user and generate more customers or interested parties.
+Of course, the website operator is responsible for the DSGVO-compliant design of the cookie consent banner.